MicrosoftDocs/windowsserverdocs/EssentialsDocs/support/Troubleshoot-connecting-computers-to-the-server-in-Windows-Server-Essentials.md

  **Description**

- When you connect a computer to a server that is running Windows Server 2012 Essentials or [!INCLUDE[wseblue_2](../install/includes/wseblue_2_md.md)], the wizard attempts to install .NET Framework version 4.5.50709 on the computer.
+ When you connect a computer to a server that is running Windows Server 2012 Essentials or --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server 2012 R2 Essentials, the wizard attempts to install .NET Framework version 4.5.50709 on the computer.
 However, if an earlier release of .NET Framework version 4.5 is present, the updated release cannot be installed, and the connection attempt fails with this error message: “To run this application, you must install one of the following versions of the .NET Framework: V4.5.50709.
-Contact your allocation publisher for instructions about obtaining the appropriate version of the .NET Framework.”
+Contact your allocation publisher for instructions about obtaining the appropriate version of the .NET Framework.�?

  **Solution**